SimVascular/simvascular.github.io/documentation/svfsiplus/overview/finite_element_method/readme.md

 (e.g. velocity) within a geometric region of a physical system.
 Elements can be implemented using a combination of linear, quadratic, and cubic interpolating polynomials.

-svFSIplus supports the folowing element types
+svFSIplus supports the following element types

 <ul style="list-style-type:disc;">
  <li> <i>line</i> - linear and quadratic </li>